 13. Remote Access

-For people unaware, you can control the Kodi media player remotely through your Android device.
-To use Kodi from your Android device, you will have to configure Kodi and use one of the remote Android apps for Kodi.
-To configure Kodi for remote access, go to System->Settings->Services->Web Server and enable “Allow remote control via HTTP”.
-Then, go to the “Remote Control” tab below “Web Server” and enable “Allow remote control by programs on other systems”.
+If you want to control the Kodi interface remotely, you can accomplish it using any Android device.
+To use the service from your Android device, you will have to configure Kodi and use one of the remote Android apps for Kodi.
+To configure Kodi for remote access, go to System-> Service settings-> Control and enable “Allow remote control via HTTP”.
+On the same page, also enable “Allow remote control by programs on other systems”.

 14. Browse all Add-ons